FuriousGeorge19/W205-Course-Content/05-Storing-Data-II/sync-slides.md

 ## Where are we?

 ## Today
-- Assignment 04 wraps up the Query Project
+- Wraps up the Query Project
 - Creating basic `docker-compose` clusters
 - NoSQL store (Redis) with `docker-compose`
 - Redis to track state